SUMMER SCHOOL 2018 STUDENT SURVEY FOR JULY 25.

 We offer an exciting Summer School program that includes many different high school courses.
-Students can choose a prerequisite, required course, or elective in order to have more options for next year's academic schedule or they may opt to retake a class in which they received a D or F grade.
+Students can choose a prerequisite, a required course, or an elective in order to have more options for next year's academic schedule, or they may opt to retake a class in which they received a D or F grade.
 Year-long courses run for two semesters (six weeks).
 Students may enroll in a maximum of ten credits (two semesters) in Summer School.
-In addition to our on campus courses we offer an online Health course option.

 Knowledge Counts' program allows a student to complete a semester of high school credit in three weeks, or a full year of credit in six weeks.
-Class instruction and homework assignments, including papers, move at an intense pace with over a week of school completed each day.
+Class instruction and homework assignments, including papers, projects and long-term assignments move at an intense pace with over a week of school completed each day.

 Parents and students are hereby informed that "extra time" or other accommodations for class work, homework, or tests cannot be permitted simply because there is no "extra time" available in the rapidly paced program.
 Students with commitments to summer jobs, family vacations, or those who require more time pursuant to an individualized education plan, and who may be unable to meet the academic and time demands of the program are encouraged to take the classes offered during the regular school year.
 No exceptions will be made.

 *NEW START TIME FOR 2018*

 The schedule for on campus classes is below.
 Please be aware that it is possible to receive two tardies in one day if students are late to class or after breaks.